Hypnotherapy Terms and Definitions

 Abreaction

-A physical movement or an emotional outburst as a reaction to a suggestion while in the state of hypnosis.
+A physical movement or an emotional outburst as a reaction to a suggestion, while in the state of hypnosis.
 Some hypnotic abreactions are spontaneous and others are created by the hypnotist.
-Hypnotic abreaction can be used to acquire greater depth, cause a revivification, or remove repressed emotions.
+Hypnotic abreaction can be used to acquire greater depth, cause revivification, or remove repressed emotions.

 Affirmations